Known Issues & FAQ

 passing CUDA_LAUNCH_BLOCKING=1.

-This error is most likely because some processes on your machine reserved resources on the GPU without properly releasing them.
+This error is likely caused by some other processes on your machine reserving resources on the GPU without properly releasing them.
 A simple reboot will often resolve the problem, as all GPU resources will be freshly allocated during the reboot.
 However, if a reboot does not help, we suggest switching to a different CUDA version on your system.

 Lightly Worker Crashes Because of Too Many Open Files

 The following error message appears when the Docker runtime lacks enough file handlers.
-By default, Docker uses nofile=1024
+By default, Docker uses nofile=1024.
+However, this might not be enough when using multiple workers for data fetching with lightly.loader.num_workers.

 Error [Errno 24] Too many open files>